-Before editing the item record, make sure to download the article pdf.
-If there is a mismatch between the attachment and item record, send it back to Acquisitions and Licensing step so the correct pdf.
-Word document versions of the author's manuscript are also accepted file types for the repository.
-Sometimes there are supplemental materials attached to an item record.
-The supplemental materials are not needed for cataloging an item, just the main attachment.
+Before editing the item record, make sure to download the article (pdf or doc file format).
+The supplemental materials are not needed for cataloging an item, just the main file attachment.

-2.2.1 Importing metadata
+2.2.1 Importing metadata (optional)

 After clicking "Edit metadata", check Crossref for article information to import using a partial DOI or article title.
 Searching by author can sometimes be too broad for the purposes of finding the matching article information to import into the item record.